Disappearance of Madeleine McCann: Kate and Gerry McCann

-Tapas Seven
+"Tapas Seven"

 The McCanns were on holiday with seven friends and eight children in all, including the McCanns' three.
 The nine adults dined together most evenings at 20:30 in the resort's tapas restaurant, as a result of which the media dubbed the friends the "Tapas Seven".
-The Tapas Seven included Fiona and David Payne, both physicians; their two children; and Fiona's mother, Dianne Webster.
-The McCanns had known the Paynes for years; Kate had met Fiona in 2000 when they both worked in Leicester General Hospital's intensive care unit.
+The report of one of the group, Jane Tanner, that she saw a man carry a child away from the resort 45 minutes before Madeleine was reported missing, became one of the most-discussed aspects of the case (see § 21:15: Tanner sighting).